Grant-Archibald-MS/powerfuldev-testing/learning/10-using-simulations.md

 ## Run Tests

-1. Verify that the config file in the samples\weather has been configured for your environment, tennant and user1Email
+1. Verify that the config file in the samples\weather has been configured for your environment, tenant and user1Email

     ```json
     {